KenYeoKP/mystuff/2-SPSS-KMeans/readme.md

 ![](data.png)

-Clustering was performed using the K-Means module in SPSS to identify combinations of hotel facilities preferred by travelers.
+Clustering was performed using the K-Means module in the SPSS to identify combinations of hotel facilities preferred by travelers.
 It was aimed to determine whether all six facilities—Casino, Spa, Free Internet, Gym, Pool, and Tennis Court—were important to travelers, or if certain combinations of facilities held more significance.

 SPSS excels in allowing users to easily analyze the results of different cluster sizes.
 However, the meaningfulness of each determination can vary.
 I ran the program with cluster sizes ranging from 2 to 7, and noticed that the results became less meaningful as the number of clusters increased.
 By applying Occam's razor—the principle that the simplest solution is often the best—I decided to use the output from the three-cluster analysis, as it provided the most interpretable and practical results.